databrary/design/user-stories.md

 ### User Authentication and Authorization

 As an Investigator,
+I want to sign up to access data held within databrary.

+As an Investigator,
+I want to sign up to share data with databrary.

+As an Investigator,
 I want to authenticate using my home institution's identity provider so that I don't have to remember another set of credentials.